kusaasira/kusaasira/README.md

 ## Fullstack Software Engineer

-I've been diligent with studying and writing code since 2015.
-I started out with PHP, Javascript and later picked up Laravel in 2017 and React in 2018 and later on Python & Python Django.
-I am a go-getter!
-I love readable and de-coupled to the bone code.
+Accomplished Fullstack Software Engineer with nearly 9 years of professional experience specializing in developing highly scalable, testable, and performant systems.
+Proficient in a wide array of technologies including PHP, Laravel, VueJS, InertiaJS, ReactJS, React Native, and NodeJS.
+Skilled in utilizing state management libraries such as Redux, Vuex, and TarnStack query (formerly React Query).
+Experienced in backend development, particularly in event-driven architectures utilizing tools like RabbitMQ, Apache Kafka, and handling and integrating big data platforms like Apache Spark and Apache Flink for ETL processes.

 - 🌍  I'm based in Kampala, Uganda.
 - ✉️  You can contact me at [joshuakusaasira@gmail.com](mailto:joshuakusaasira@gmail.com)
 - 🚀  I'm currently working on [Something in the kitchen 😎](http://staycalm.com)
-- 🧠  I'm learning Golang.
+- 🧠  I'm perfecting Golang.
 - 🤝  I'm open to collaborating on projects that create change.
 - ⚡  I love anything around cinematography!